nixxcode/Jvm-Brotli/README.md

 The bindings are provided by Google, but it is still left to the Java developer to compile the Brotli and JNI source files individually for every platform they wish to support.
 Anybody who has dealt with JNI bindings and native code in the past, will already be familiar with the problems and complexity this approach can add to a Java project.

 **This is where Jvm-Brotli comes in**.
-The goal of this project is to provide easy access to the Brotli compression algorithm for Java developers on all platforms.
+The goal for this project is to provide easy access to the Brotli compression algorithm for Java developers and users on all platforms.

 Jvm-Brotli aims to: